philipturner/swift-xtb/README.md

 ## Short-Term Goal

 Work Breakdown Structure:
+- Use GOSPEL in a DFT study and confirm correct behavior.
 - Wrap the Python package in an ergonomic Swift API.
 - Translate the package to Swift, while calling into Python libraries for the bulk of the calculations.
 - Remove as many Python dependencies as possible.
 Examine the most costly portions of the codebase and rewrite them in vectorized Swift code.